- Professional Address

-Other Denver office providers charge an arm and a leg.
-Let us help.
-We will provide a professional business address, phone number and mail handling.
+Other Denver virtual office providers charge an arm and a leg for bare bones servie.
+Let us help you instead.
+We will provide a professional virtual business address, phone number, phone answering, and mail scanning.
 You may list use our address as your principal place of business and mailing address anywhere you like, including with the Secretary of State.
-At this time, we only provide these services for companies we either form or for whom we act as their registered agent.
+However, at this time, we only provide these services for companies we either form or for whom we act as a registered agent.
 Our order form will allow you to easily switch agents to us.
 Simply complete the form and we do the rest!
+You also receive your first year of agent service free if we form a Colorado LLC for you.

-Every office comes with free use of our address, mail forwarding, a 303 or toll free number and use of our conference room (for a charge).
+Every office comes with free use of our address, unlimited mail scanning, and a 303 or toll free number.Order Now

 Professionals from the following industries often use virtual offices: consultants, e-commerce stores, drop shipping companies, home based businesses, virtual assistants and more.
-Read the full list here.
+Interested in learning the benefits of forming a Colorado LLC?
+Then view our page on registering a business in Colorado.

 Office cubicles are one of the most innovative ideas in the office spacing area.
 They were first invented in 1967 by the designer Robert Propst, who worked at Herman Miller.
 The main idea of these cubicles was to solve the needs the employees had in the early 60s.
 The objective was to to define the area that corresponds to each employee, giving them some privacy and the ability to personalize the space where they should work without the necessity of taking too much space.